 The Individual outlet control page displays all outlets assigned to the current user.
-On, off or reboot actions can be applied to individual, multiple or all accessible outlets.
-The Individual outlet control page displays all outlets assigned to the current user.
-The user can apply on, off, or reboot actions to individual, multiple, or all accessible outlets.
+The user may apply on, off or reboot actions to individual, multiple or all accessible outlets.

 To apply actions to individual or multiple outlets:

 In the Individual Outlet Control section, select the desired action from the Control Action drop-down menu for each individual outlet to be changed, and click Apply.